SelekTOR 3, Tor Exit Node Selection Made Simple

 3) SelekTOR can continuously monitor and maintain a connection to the exit node with the best response time, with as little downtime as possible.

-4) As well as proxying all traffic through the active Tor node, SelekTOR can also do selective routing of traffic through the active tor node based on URL patterns which makes it useful for bypassing geoblocks.
+4) As well as proxying all traffic through the active Tor node, SelekTOR can also do selective routing of traffic through the active tor node based on URL patterns.

 SelekTOR 3.xx Features.

-- Support for Google Chrome, Chromium, Opera, Mozilla Firefox, without the need for add-ons.
+- Support for Google Chrome, Chromium, Opera, Palemoon, Mozilla Firefox, without the need for add-ons.

 - Now supports non-unique (Un-named) nodes giving a greater selection of nodes that previously available with SelekTOR 2